SDLE MCQ

 Category: Endodontics

-23) What is the treatment for a separated instrument in the canal?
+23) What is the management for instruments pushed beyond the apex?

 24 / 200